pact-im/api-doc/_includes/messages.md

 Parameter | Description
 --------- | -----------
-COMPANY_ID | The ID of the company
+COMPANY_ID | ID of the company
-CONVERSATION_ID | The ID of the conversation
+CONVERSATION_ID | ID of the conversation

 ## Send message